-Studying in the U.S. can be a great benefit to those who wish to learn and gain degrees and certifications from institutions that are only located within our borders.
-On this page, you will learn about the difference between F-1 and J-visas, which are the two main visa options for a foreign resident to study in the U.S. After comparing F-1 vs J-1 visas, you will be able to identify which one suits your situation best.
-However, deciding between the two can be difficult without some background information and it often takes an expert to make the wisest decision.
-Find out what the advantages and disadvantages are of each visa as well as how you can determine the best visa for your particular immigration situation.
+Studying in the U.S. can be a great benefit to those who wish to learn and gain degrees and certifications from institutions in the U.S. In this article, you will learn about the difference between J-1 and F-1 visas.
+These two visas are the two most common visa options for foreign residents seeking to study in the U.S. After comparing J-1 vs F-11 visas, you will be able to identify which one suits your situation best.
+However, deciding between the two can be difficult without some background information.
+Find out what the advantages and disadvantages are of each visa, as well as how you can determine the best visa for your particular immigration situation.

 J-1 Visa